Makersmic/Rhino-3d-Printer/README.md

 ## More to come...
 While the main platform is complete on the Rhino Motion System there are still components that need to be completed.
 These components are:
--Project 'Cheeky Monkey'-the filament box.
+- Project 'Cheeky Monkey'-the filament box.
 Total redesign to include the ability to have interchangeable modules.
 These modules would include:
 - Filament Monitoring
 - Air Handling System
 - Chip Exhaust